Step 7. Define Backup Copy Target

 - Click the Schedule button to define the schedule for creating GFS full backups.

 - [For the periodic copy mode] You can also define a way to create archive full backups (backups that GFS policy retains).
 To copy data for archive full backups from the source backup repository and write this data to the archive full backup file, select the Read the entire restore point from source instead of synthesizing it from increments option.
 This way of creating archive full backups is known as active full.
 For more information on the method and its limitations, see Active Full Method.

-You cannot enable GFS retention settings if you use a backup repository with rotated drives as the target backup repository.
+You cannot enable GFS retention settings if you use a repository with rotated drives as a target backup repository.